First published in The Natural Parent Magazine

 Being so self-critical caused her to have a very high need to control every aspect of her life and her parenting.
 Initially, the more she learned about peaceful parenting, the more anguish and guilt and fear she experienced, “have I damaged my children for life by doing cry it out when they were babies?”, “has my girl learned to repress her emotions and will she ever regain her full sense of trust in us?”, “why couldn’t I get my kids to sleep on time last night, what am I doing wrong?”.

 Each and every time that a parent successfully regains compassion for their child and for themselves (always a victory!), instead of seeing themselves as the victim of their child’s reactivity, the parent regains their role as the adult whose job it is to help their child.
-This process of softening our hearts as parents in difficult situations IS NOT EASY.
-In fact, it can be hugely difficult and sometimes can be a project over several hours, days, weeks or even months, but it’s generally what’s most needed to regain more healing, healthy and harmony.
+This process of softening our hearts as parents in tricky situations IS NOT EASY.
+In fact, it can be hugely difficult and sometimes can be a project over several hours, days, weeks or even months.
+But it’s generally what’s most needed to regain more healing, health and harmony.

 Transitioning from traditional to peaceful parenting isn’t without its challenges

 It’s tricky especially to be in the middle ground where you’ve committed to not yell or punish, yet you’re still grappling to learn and practice the new skills.
 But hang in there, it’s so very worth it.
 You’re likely changing patterns that have been passed down through the generations, inch by inch change can happen.
 Try to be as patient with yourself as you’re endeavouring to be with your child.